 The National Board of Management is responsible for the governance and overall direction of the organisation, with the day-to-day running of the organisation being the responsibility of the staff in the National Office.
 The National Board of Management comprises the President, Finance Director and three other elected members, who must meet a minimum of twice a year, but usually meet between four to six times per year.

 In addition, there are two General Meetings involving the Branches, one of which is the Annual General Meeting held in Autumn in conjunction with the annual National Championships.The other meeting is held in Spring.
 There are three permanent national committees – the coaching, swim meet, and technical committees.
 The National Recorder oversees the correct registration of results and records for branches and national.
 Their role is also to refer potential world records to the international recorder for FINA verification.

 The National Office structure employs a General Manager (reporting directly to the National Board of Management), and one Administrator.
 The National Office also has a service agreement with the Victorian Branch to perform its administrative duties.

 - Maintains the national website

-- Produces and distributes quarterly e-newsletters
+- Produces and distributes e-newsletters

 - Co-ordinates communications between National Board of Management and Branches